 Many of my client’s come to me in mid-life (approximately between the ages of 40 and 60).
 Having completed establishing a career and raising a family, they are faced with making meaning out of the second half of life.
 Those in their sixties and beyond come facing the issues of grief, loss, and end of life issues.
 I enjoy working with the elderly and their families, and am available to make weekly in-home visits for those unable to drive to my office.

-For those coming to psychotherapy for personal growth and development I approach psychotherapy from the tradition of Jungian Analysis.
-Healing and growth occurs as the analyst and client together enter into dialogue with the unconscious via dream analysis, active imagination, mindfulness, journaling, and bodywork in a gentle, non-judgmental, client centered therapeutic field.
+For those coming to psychotherapy for personal growth and development I approach psychotherapy from the tradition of Depth Paychology.
+Healing and growth occurs as the therapist and client together enter into a dialogue with the unconscious via dream analysis, active imagination, mindfulness, journaling, and bodywork in a gentle, non-judgmental, client centered therapeutic field.
 Analysis is particularly rewarding for those looking to make sense of life’s struggles and sufferings.